Biofilms formed by anaerobes

 Molecular Bases of Colonization Resistance

-We use in vitro and in vivo models of polymicrobial communities in order to better understand the molecular events underlying colonization resistance and pathogen exclusion by commensal bacteria Articles on this topic • Da […]
+We use in vitro and in vivo models of polymicrobial communities in order to better understand the molecular events underlying colonization resistance and pathogen exclusion by commensal bacteria Microbiota-mediated Resistance to Infection in Zebrafish: […]

 Although competitive interactions between bacteria (bacterial interference), are likely to represent a key aspect of many infectious processes, the nature of these interactions within mixed biofilm communities is poorly understood.
 We use in vitro biofilm models […]